dataesr/affiliation-matcher/doc/matcher.md

   }
 }
 ```

-We then do the same with iso 3166 alpha3, subdivisions names and subdivisions codes.
+We do the same with subdivisions names, subdivisions codes and iso 3166 alpha3.
+We now have 4 indexes:
+"matcher_country_name", "matcher_country_subdivision_name", "matcher_country_subdivision_code" and
+"matcher_country_alpha3".
+Each index will represent a criterion of strategies.
+We could then define a strategy like
+["matcher_country_name", "matcher_country_subdivision_name", "matcher_country_alpha3"].

-_Add here explanations about how we had to adapt the ES mappings and and we completed the pycountry infos_
+In order to improve performances, we had to do some adjustments with the ES settings and mappings.
+As default tokenizer,
+we use the ICU plugin that has a better support of Unicode.
+We introduced some Elasticsearch
+filters like stop words and stemmer token for both French and English and elisions for French ("l", "q", "jusqu" ...).
+We introduced some Elasticsearch analyzers too to arrange the previous filters.

+Plus we complete the pycountry informations about missing country names like "Vietnam" whose name was only "Viet
+Nam" or "Russia" whose name is "Russian Federation".

 ## 3.2 Grid detection